AlexVanMechelen/Towers.jl/README.md

 Press a character like `u` or `d`, followed by `Enter`, to move `Up` or `Down`.

-When the `Start` button is selected in the menu, some instruction text will appear in the bottom left corner.
+When the `Start` button is highlighted in the menu, some summarising instruction text will appear in the bottom left corner.
 This will give you more information on what commands exist.

 All input keys can be configured in the first few lines of the `Towers.jl` file. \
 Search for this piece of code and change the characters in the Tuples: